Are Smartphones Creating Dangerous Drivers?

 The Center For Disease Control and Prevention estimates that eight people are killed every day as a result of a vehicular accident caused by distracted drivers in the United States.
 That essentially means millions of people are affected by distracted drivers.

-An auto accident law firm, like Fears Nachawati, knows all too well the dangers of distracted driving, as they’ve handled hundreds of cases against drivers that were using their smartphones during an accident.
+A Dallas auto accident law firm, like Fears Nachawati, knows all too well the dangers of distracted driving, as they’ve handled hundreds of cases against drivers that were using their smartphones during an accident.

-7 Ways Smartphones Are Distracting Drivers and Causing Accidents
+Seven Ways Smartphones Are Distracting Drivers and Causing Accidents

 With new mobile apps created every day, some that directly involve use while driving, we can only assume that accidents involving distracted drivers using their cell phones is going to increase unless we all educate ourselves and use good judgment.